mypreview/woo-store-vacation/readme.txt

 ## Unlock the full potential of your online store with PRO

-[Upgrade now](https://woo.com/products/store-vacation/ "Woo Store Vacation (PRO)") and enjoy powerful features and customization options that are not available in the basic version.
+[Upgrade now](https://woo.com/products/store-vacation/ "Store Vacation (PRO)") and enjoy powerful features and customization options that are not available in the basic version.

-With Woo Store Vacation PRO, you get access to the following features:
+With Store Vacation PRO, you get access to the following features:

 * **Schedule Multiple Vacations**: You can schedule an unlimited number of vacation periods for any duration of time, so you can plan multiple breaks throughout the year and adjust vacation dates according to your schedule.
 * **Recurring Weekly Closing Days**: You can schedule specific weekdays to close your shop on a recurring basis each week, which is perfect for store owners who need to take time off regularly or want to adjust store hours on certain days.